akira-ishizaki/Skylines-LifespanChanger/README.md

 # Skylines-LifespanChanger
 This changes cims' lifespan to a specified or more random age.

-This may reduce death waves.
+You can configure it from the option panel.

 [Default] it is the same in vanilla.
 They die randomly from age 240.
 And it is not completely random.
 [More random age] They die randomly from age 180 (the age when they become seniors), but not completely randomly.